top of page

 The full language-guided paths proposal can be found here.

 We had a lot of forms, technical jargon, and taxonomy that was specific to Exelon and its subsidiaries.
-However, internal team discussions were frequently filled with confusion, since not all of the subsidiaries used the same naming convention standards.
+Internal team discussions were frequently filled with confusion, since not all of the subsidiaries used the same naming convention standards.

 nb application name differences.png